NjeriMacharia98/Tazama-movies/README.md

 # Tazama-movies
 ## Description
+Tazama Movies is a movie website that provides users with access to a vast collection of movies.
+The website is designed to offer a user-friendly experience, allowing users to search for movies based on different categories.
+We also offer a feature that allows users to leave comments rating the movies they have watched.
-I used the movie database API for all of the data and Firebase Authentication to give login functionality.Stored user specific data with a React front-end and a Firebase back-end.
-I used Firestore which is cloud storage with Firebase to save data.
-The front-end is styled with Tailwind CSS - an incredible CSS framework to save time styling .
+To create the site, I used the movie database API for all of the data and CSS styling.
 ## Project-Setup-Instructions
 1)Installation of the Visual studio code .